Why study Early Childhood Studies with Foundation Year at Liverpool John Moores University?

 This module enables you to develop your understanding of key issues, perspectives, concepts and their inter-relationships within Early Childhood Studies through exploratory and research visits, observation, reflection, peer discussion, guided learning and self-directed independent learning.
 You will also develop your core academic skills.

 This module builds upon Pedagogical Approaches (Part 1) - Working with Babies, Young Children and Families.
 You will be introduced to the research area surrounding Education for Sustainability and develop your understanding of the origins of the research and philosophy.

 This module provides you with an opportunity to deconstruct children’s development using an ecological approach.
 You will learn to analyse key factors that lead to individual differences, investigate the work of key theorists from within the child development discipline, and scrutinise an ecological approach to understanding children's development.

-Early Childhood Research (Part 1) - Student Inquiry Into Research Methods
+Student Enquiry Into Research Methods

 This module provides you with a knowledge of a range of approaches to researching subjects within Early Childhood Studies and to support preparation for placement in semester two.
 You will be supported to understand how your research inquiry from Level 4 can be developed for your block placement experience.
 You will be supported to write a literature review as a sound foundation for your inquiry into research methods.

 The aim of this module is to provide you with opportunities to explore global inequalities and unequal childhoods in a range of countries.
 You will examine complexities of childrens' lives globally using key theories and concepts including sociological, philosophical, political-economic and postcolonial theory.
 This module will enable you to contest and problematise globalised discourses of childrens' lives with reference to rights, participation and policy.